KatherineMichel/church-website-and-marketing-on-a-budget/executive_summary.md

 ![](executive-summary/google-map-usa-pretty-prairie.png)

 ## Problem
 The church's previous website, which had been made using a technique called [Flash](http://en.wikipedia.org/wiki/Adobe_Flash), was no longer in existence because [the web host had stopped hosting](https://kslib.info/1013/Blue-Skyways-Transition).
 I made the screenshot below of the website Welcome Page by locally rendering files that I recovered from the web host.
-See [Old Design](old_design.md) for screenshots of the entire old website.
+See [Church Un-Imagined](church_un-imagined.md) for screenshots of the entire old website.

 ![](old-materials/old-website-welcome-page.jpg)